VHA continues trailblazing as an RNAO Best Practice Spotlight Organization

 The second guideline that VHA implemented from 2019-2021 is Preventing Falls and Reducing Injury from Falls, Fourth Edition.
 This edition of this BPG expanded its scope to include all adults at risk for falls and receiving care from nurses and other health-care providers across the health-care continuum, including those living in the community.

-“According to recent research, falls are the most commonly occurring, preventable client safety event occurring in home care,” said Kathy Sidhu, Interim Vice President, Quality, Best Practice and Education and BPG co-lead alongside Nursing and Personal Support Professional Practice Specialist Janet Chan.
+“According to recent research, falls are the most commonly occurring, preventable client safety event occurring in home care,” said Kathy Sidhu (seen above), Interim Vice President, Quality, Best Practice and Education and BPG co-lead alongside Nursing and Personal Support Professional Practice Specialist Janet Chan.

 “Having a robust falls management and best practice program is key to preventing falls and fall-related injuries, which can result in increased emergency department visits, hospitalizations and functional decline.
 A focused effort on falls prevention for our adult population enables our clients to live as safely and independently at home for as long as possible, with the greatest functional abilities,” she added.